(Updated January 29, 2022)

 Divorce is one of the most destructive events that can occur in a family.
 The negative ramifications often associated with households fractured by divorce has far reaching and disastrous effects on children that many carry throughout their lives.

 In this series of observations on divorce, my goal is to focus on a relatively new body of research that focuses on what happens to children who become victims of what is called “high conflict divorces.”
-Out of this type of divorce is a form of child abuse called “Parental Alienation Syndrome (PAS)” which is characterized by one or more of the children turning against a parent they once loved and cherished.
+Out of this type of divorce is a form of child abuse called “Parental Alienation Syndrome (PAS)” or its sister pathology, “Parental Alienation (PA)” which is characterized by one or more of the children turning against a parent they once loved and cherished.

 Children must realize that being alienated or separated from a parent and carrying intense feelings of hatred and malice toward him or her is abnormal; it is not rational nor healthy but destructive, with life-long, negative, and unhealthy consequences.

-PAS is not without its detractors; in other words, not all health professionals dealing with psychological and child specific disorders family law professionals (attorneys and judges, for example) accept it as being a true “syndrome.”
-Though PAS is debated and can not be, at this point, considered “settled science,” both my personal experience and research on PAS proves that it is a genuine problem in high-conflict divorces and I accept the findings dealing with this catastrophic form of child abuse.
+PAS/PA is not without its detractors; in other words, not all health professionals dealing with psychological and child specific disorders family law professionals (attorneys and judges, for example) accept it as being a true “syndrome”—yet.
+Though PAS/PA is debated and may not be, at this point, considered “settled science” in some camps, both my personal experience and research on PAS/PA proves that it is a genuine problem in high-conflict divorces and I accept the findings dealing with this catastrophic form of child abuse.
 My readers are urged to do their own investigating and research and come to their own conclusions.

 * By “normal,” I mean a typical family that is not perfect but where the children are raised in a loving and caring environment where physical, emotional, and sexual abuse is absent.
 In those divorce cases where true abuse has occurred toward a child (physical, mental, emotional or sexual, for example), a child or children can—and has every right to—feel alienated or estranged from that abusive parent with the accompanying and legitimate desire to separate from that parent.